GVSU-CloudApplicationsDevelopment/CloudAppsDev/_posts/14-Firebase.md

 ### Firebase Features

 Let's take a look at a couple of commonly-used features.
-[This article](https://howtofirebase.com/what-is-firebase-fcb8614ba442) provides a helpful source to dip into it (plus, there's a video covering it as well).
+[This article](https://www.makeuseof.com/what-is-google-firebase-why-use-it/) provides a helpful source to dip into it.

 **Hosting**